Neil Gorsuch Supreme Court nomination: Background

 On February 13, 2016, Associate Justice Antonin Scalia died unexpectedly.
 His death triggered a protracted political battle that did not end until the Senate confirmed Gorsuch's nomination in April 2017.

-Political commentators at the time widely recognized Scalia as one of the most conservative members of the Court, and noted that President Barack Obama had an opportunity to name a more liberal replacement, a move that could alter the Court's ideological balance for many years into the future.
-The president ultimately nominated Merrick Garland on March 16, 2016.
+Political commentators at the time widely recognized Scalia as one of the most conservative members of the Court, and noted that then-President Barack Obama had an opportunity to name a more liberal replacement, a move that could alter the Court's ideological balance for many years into the future.
+Obama ultimately nominated Merrick Garland on March 16, 2016.
 His confirmation would have given Democratic appointees a majority on the Supreme Court for the first time since the 1970s.

+But the Senate had a Republican majority since 2015, so Garland could only be confirmed by a bipartisan majority.

-Republican Senate leaders, citing the fact that the vacancy arose during Obama's final year as president, declared that the Senate would not even consider a nomination from the president.
+However, Republican Senate leaders declared that the Senate would not even consider a nomination from the president, citing the fact that the vacancy arose during Obama's final year as president.
+This was the first time in 150 years that the Senate refused to hold a confirmation vote on a Senate nominee.

-Garland's nomination expired on January 3, 2017, with the end of the 114th Congress, 293 days after it had been submitted to the Senate.
+Garland's nomination therefore expired on January 3, 2017, with the end of the 114th Congress, 293 days after it had been submitted to the Senate.
 As a result of the nomination's defeat, Scalia's seat remained vacant until after Donald Trump's January 20, 2017 presidential inauguration.
 Only the 15th time in U.S. Senate history that a Supreme Court nomination had lapsed at the end of a session of Congress, many Democrats reacted angrily to the Senate's refusal to consider Garland, with Senator Jeff Merkley describing the vacant seat as a "stolen seat".
 However, Republicans such as Senator Chuck Grassley argued that the Senate was within its rights to refuse to consider a nominee until the inauguration of a new president.